the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 }
 ```

-Be sure to import the `HTTPClientModule` in your `AppModule`, and your Gadget Depot client is minimally viable.
+Be sure to import the `HTTPClientModule` in your `AppModule`, and your Gadget Depot client is officially minimally viable.
+Which is to say: it works!
+Ship it to Gadget Depot -- we're done here.

 ## Wrap-up